I regularly get emails from male Moral Fibres readers asking about men’s ethical clothing companies.

 Oxfam* – Oxfam have a super collection of secondhand clothes for sale on their website, so you don’t have to spend hours wandering round charity shops.
 Instead, grab a beer or a coffee and peruse their secondhand collection from the comfort of your sofa.

-Wolfe Academy – Wolfe Academy sell a large selection of Earth Positive t-shirts printed with water based inks.
+Wolfe Academy – Wolfe Academy sell a large selection of Earth Positive t-shirts printed with water based inks, and offer free shipping on orders over £25.

 Budget – ££